 - Leave a positive review on Facebook, Google, or Yelp

 - Prepay for services like a haircut, personal training, tours, etc.

 Most of our downtown restaurants are locally owned and need your support during this time.
 Visit the restaurants now operating at lower capacity, many with outdoor dining options.
 Also, consider using food delivery services such as, Waitr, Uber Eats, and DOORDASH.
 Restaurants are typically working with smaller margins so a little will go a long way to helping out these small businesses.
 Also consider purchasing a gift card!

 Downtown has a grocery store, pharmacy and walk-in health clinic that are operating at normal hours to serve you.

 - Matherne's Market Downtown, The Matherne's Market downtown will be operating at their normal business hours and will maintain the breakfast, lunch, and dinner deli.
 Ourdoor seating is available

 - Prescriptions to Geaux

 - Neighborhood Health

-* Neighborhood Health is now offering health screening for COVID-19 and IV IMMUNOTHERAPY is still available to the patients in need!
+* Neighborhood Health offers health screening for COVID-19 and IV IMMUNOTHERAPY available to the patients in need!
 Call to schedule an appointment.